 Sheldon Church Ruins might be quaint compared to more flashy tourist traps, but this Beaufort County attraction is unforgettable.
 Constructed in the mid-1700s, these haunting ruins were an attempt to mimic the style of a Greek temple — right in the mossy woods of South Carolina.
 Bring your camera as you explore the dilapidated portico columns and Palladian windows before studying the historical names written on Old Sheldon’s marble sarcophagi.

 South Dakota: Mount Rushmore

 Mount Rushmore is one of the most quintessential tourist attractions in the country — and it’s free.
-You know that you’ll be seeing the huge, carved faces of past presidents Washington, Jefferson, Roosevelt and Lincoln, but throughout the year, activities ranging from Lakota dance celebrations to plays at the amphitheater are free, too.
+You know that you’ll be seeing the huge, carved faces of past presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, but throughout the year, activities ranging from Lakota dance celebrations to plays at the amphitheater are free, too.
 Admission, not parking, is free.

 Tennessee: Tennessee State Museum

 The Tennessee State Museum’s array of permanent exhibits and traveling installations focuses squarely on frontier history, with hundreds of pieces exploring everything from the first Tennesseans to the Age of Jackson to the Antebellum era.
 Take in this slice of the South for free — admission includes access to the Military Museum branch — and you can pop on over to the State Capitol for a guided tour, too.